-Digital transformation has been talked about for years but covid and the lockdown forced us all to truly act on it.
-And since we believe that covid will still reign in 2021, we expect to see even more digital transformation.
+Digital transformation has been talked about for years but COVID and the lockdown forced us all to truly act on it.
+And since we believe that COVID will still reign in 2021, we expect to see even more digital transformation.
 Now in 2020, we might have adopted digital transformation solutions as short-term fixes believing that we would soon return to normal, but we haven’t and we won’t – for a while.
-So, expect more people will look critically at the solutions to see which ones are potentially long-term solutions.
-So for example, ‘Working From Home’ was a short term solution but not only is there no date on the horizon when we are likely to be back in the office but our staff have experienced it and some are asking for it to continue even if we can go back to our offices.
-And if we are going to allow them to do so, do we still need those large offices?
-And if we don’t, what does Mrs Landlady do with her property and where does she earn her money?
-Which in turn impacts on those she employs cos she will look to cut her staff.
-Which in turn increases unemployment and impacts the economy.
-And so the recession continues.
+So, expect more people/organisations will look critically at the solutions to see which ones are potentially long-term.
+For example, ‘Working From Home’ was a short term solution but not only is there no date on the horizon when we are likely to be back in the office but speaking from our own experience, our staff have tasted it and some are asking for it to continue even when we can go back to our offices.

-But digital transformation does have its limits.
+But we also think that digital transformation has its limits.
 One thing 2020 has shown us is just how much we are social animals.
-Yes, you can have a Zoom/Teams/Google Hangout meeting but there’s nothing like seeing the person, smelling them, touching them, laughing with them – and as good as the online meetings are for the actual meeting, it can’t create the moments after when you go for a drink and really connect as human beings.
-Ask anyone who does business and they will tell you that it is in those moments that the real business is done.
-Also, tell us you haven’t missed being able to shake hands, hug your friends, attend the party and n till you are dripping with sweat.
+Yes, you can use digital transformation to improve the process and speed up the production, but bear in mind the need for the human touch.
+Tell us you haven’t missed being able to shake hands, hug your friends, attend the party and dance till you are dripping with sweat.
 Some won’t have but we believe the majority have.

 DEMISE OF THE COOKIE

-Let’s start with ‘what is a cookie?’
-As explained by Wikipedia , “An HTTP cookie (also called web cookie, Internet cookie, browser cookie, or simply cookie) is a small piece of data stored on the user’s computer by the web browser while browsing a website.
-Cookies were designed to be a reliable mechanism for websites to remember stateful information (such as items added in the shopping cart in an online store) or to record the user’s browsing activity (including clicking particular buttons, logging in, or recording which pages were visited in the past).
-They can also be used to remember pieces of information that the user previously entered into form fields, such as names, addresses, passwords, and payment card numbers.”
+Basically, it’s a small piece of data stored on the user’s computer by the web browser while browsing a website.
+Cookies enable websites to remember user information (such as items added in the shopping cart in an online store) or to record the user’s browsing activity (including clicking particular buttons, logging in, or recording which pages were visited in the past).
+Here’s the Wikipedia explanation.

 And the final trend we wanted to mention is also a bit of a call to action: